lbwright22ci/mow-and-more/README.md

 ### To fork the project

-If desired the website code can be changed without effecting the current live site by 'forking' the project.
+If desired the website code can be changed without affecting the current live site by 'forking' the project.
 This creates a replica with the same history as the original.
-This might be helpful for de-bugging when it is necessary to check any changes on a live site (rather than in a local environment) but you don't want to the changes to be visible on the publically shared URL.
+This might be helpful for de-bugging when it is necessary to check any changes on a live site (rather than in a local environment) but you don't want the changes to be visible on the publically shared URL.

 To fork the project:
-* Locate the Mow and More respository on Github.
+* Locate the Mow and More repository on Github.
 * Click on 'Fork' at the top right of the page.
 * Follow the instructions to name or add a description to the new fork.
 * Select 'Create fork'